Sauze d'Oulx Ski Area & Lift Pass

 For the non-skiers in the group, walkers can purchase an ‘Ascent & Descent’ pass for €18.
 You can go up all three lifts in Sauze as a walker (Clotes, Sportinia & Jovenceaux), although you can’t come back down the Jovenceaux lift, and should instead come down the Sportinia lift.
 The other types of lift pass provide access to just a specific area and only a few chair lifts.

 Lift passes can be purchased online through the Via Lattea website or directly at the cash desks at the bottom of the lifts.
-Lift pass prices vary depending on your age and whether it is high / low season – you can find the full price list here
+We recommend purchasing your lift pass online as it’s a little cheaper – you will recive a voucher and it can be easily picked up from one of the collection points.
+Lift pass prices vary depending on your age and whether it is high / low season.

 Sauze d’Oulx